New Construction Home Inspections

 At Property360, we know residential building construction, and we know building codes.
 We understand production scheduling, and we understand the construction sequence.
 All of these are critical to a successful new home construction inspection.
 To find out more about our qualifications, please see our About Property360 page.

-Since 1986, we’ve been in the inspection business.
+Since 1986, we’ve been in the inspection business in Jacksonville, FL and beyond.
 Keep in mind that we do not recommend, nor do we provide, phased inspections on production homes.
 We have found that builders of production homes typically will not make changes.
 In our experience, these are the people who need to hire an inspector.

 - Clients who are working with an architect and builder to construct a semi-custom or totally custom home are the ones who should schedule a new construction inspection.
 These homes start at the price point of $600,000 to $800,000 and go up from there.